ravn/cv/README.md

 ### Stibo Systems Java Developer 2000 - 2001 (2 years)

 Product catalogs in print, CD-ROM and on the web.

+* Worked on online catalog JSP site backed by Oracle 8i.

 * Automated an SGML to Oracle data publication workflow by using XML-data and the latest XSLT-tools, and optimized bulk data loading with SQLLDR, JDBC and Perl DBI.